Fraya API Surface

 /api/prompts/:name - get the current curated Synthesia template registry for video generation → use

-/api/video/templates - send an arbitrary system/user prompt bundle to the Dify runtime → use
+/api/section-content/registry - send an arbitrary system/user prompt bundle to the Dify runtime → use

 /api/run